 Natural stone tiles can elevate any home decor.
-Etched tiles can take the look even further.
+Stone tiles can take the look even further.

-In fact, modern techniques are contributing to tile artisans’ ability to create impressive etchings.
-It used to be that etchings would be done with acidic chemicals or sharp tools.
-These days, artisans use precise lasers to make etched stone tiles.
+In fact, modern techniques are contributing to tile artisans’ ability to create impressive tile design.
+It used to be that stone designs would be done by hand with simple toolss.
+These days, artisans use precise equipment to make stone designs.

-If you’re intrigued by this concept, check out how to use etched tiles in your home project.
+If you’re intrigued by this concept, check out how to use stone designs in your home project.

 1. Use multiple designs.

 The patterns on etched stone tiles are often subtle.
 The etching can be done in a light gray shade that gently stands out from the background color of a neutral tile.
 Because the color contrast is low-key, you can use a few different patterns without inducing a sense of overwhelm.

 If you decide to take this approach, choose patterns from the same design family.
 The Bordo Antico collection includes a variety of options that you could consider.
 The kitchen pictured here uses two of them — one for the backsplash and another for the border that runs the length of the counter.

 2. Create a patchwork design.

 Grouping multiple stone designs into one area is an interesting way to dress up your home.
 Think of it like a patchwork quilt in which each square features a different pattern.
 Each element stands on its own, but together, they create something even more beautiful.